cloudbase/garm-provider-aws/README.md

 {{- end }}
 ```

-*NOTE*: `runner_install_template` is a [golang template](https://pkg.go.dev/text/template), which is used to install the runner.
+> **NOTE**: `runner_install_template` is a [golang template](https://pkg.go.dev/text/template), which is used to install the runner.
 An example on how you can extend the currently existing template with a function that downloads, extracts and installs Go on the runner is provided above.

+#### **Warnings Regarding IAM Instance Profiles**

+When configuring Garm to use [IAM Instance Profiles](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#ec2-instance-profile) for your AWS runners, it’s important to be aware of the potential security implications.
+IAM Instance Profiles allow the instances to assume a role with permissions that can be broadly scoped, potentially granting more access than intended.
+Ensure that the IAM roles associated with your instance profiles adhere to the principle of least privilege, granting only the necessary permissions required for the runners to function.
+This setup is recommended only for private GitHub repositories, as using it with public repositories can expose your AWS environment to additional risks.
+Public repositories might inadvertently allow unauthorized access to your IAM credentials or resources.
+Therefore, use IAM Instance Profiles with public repositories at your own risk, and consider using alternative methods to securely manage credentials and permissions.
+Additionally, monitor and audit the actions performed by the instances regularly to ensure no unintended access to your AWS resources occurs.

 To set it on an existing pool, simply run: